 MFA and MMus students: The Graduate School is supporting a CFPCA college-wide competition to award a Rumble Fellowship for departments that offer the terminal degrees of MFA and MMus.
 The competition is open to new and currently enrolled full-time MFA and MMus graduate students majoring in the following programs: Art, Theatre, Dance or Music.
-Click here to view the application.
+Read the competition's announcement and guidelines document (PDF) and click here to view the application.

 Graduate assistantships are appointments made to students enrolled in a master's or doctoral program at Wayne State University.
 Appointments may be made for one, two or three semesters of the calendar year.
 Assistantships provide financial support in the form of part-time work for pay within the university setting and typically an academic department, and offer experience in teaching or other academic and scholarship areas.
 Assistantship positions provide a salary and a tuition scholarship.
 Graduate assistants have the option of accepting subsidized medical, dental and vision insurance.